Spoilers for Cybersix.

 Thankfully, the tide has been turning and positive animated depictions of LGBTQ+ characters are gradually becoming more commonplace.
 Perhaps one day soon we will find a spiritual successor to Cybersix, where a genderfluid and bi/pansexual protagonist can both co-lead a series with beautifully animated action, without fear of being seen as monsters.
 Until that day comes, we can still enjoy Cybersix, and take comfort in its surprisingly queer-friendly narrative.

-Editor’s Note: This article was edited after publication to swap out a promotional image of Lucas and Adrian at the urinal, which doesn’t reflect the fluidity-normalizing tone of the finished series.
+Editor’s Note: This article was edited after publication to swap out a promotional image of Lucas and Adrian at a urinal, which added by the editor, and does not reflect the fluidity-normalizing tone of the finished series.
 We sincerely apologize for this mistake and any harm it caused our readers.